AR/0010 - INTEGRATED LABORATORY OF SURVEY AND RESTORATION

 1. Mod.
 Survey:

-A. Elaborate a graphical analysis at the urban and architectural scale both through the drawing on location and the study of iconographic and cartographic sources;
+A. Elaborate a graphical analysis at the urban scale of the identified block, through the drawing and the study of iconographic and cartographic sources;

-F. Metric survey of the façade by means of photogrammetry techniques, with graphical depiction of the surface characteristics, such as materials and discontinuities, on a 1: 50 scale.
+E. Metric survey of the façade by means of photogrammetry techniques, with graphical depiction of the surface characteristics, such as materials and discontinuities.